Bold, beautiful and blue, the sapphire is a striking gemstone that September babies are lucky to call their own!

 At Andrew Mazzone Design Jewellers, we have a range of stunning sapphire pieces – from the deep blue colour, to yellows and pinks.
 A selection of our favourites is below:

 With so many gorgeous choices in store, there’s no reason for September babies to have the blues this month!
-Remember, if blue isn’t your choice of colour, the wide range of sapphires available make for a great personalised piece.
+Remember, if blue isn’t your choice of colour, the wide range of sapphires available in different colours make for a great personalised piece.

 Click here to locate our Adelaide jewellery store and to view our opening hours.